 Josiah closed the year by entering the 2014 Outdoor Photographer of the Year competition, and in early January 2015 learned that eight of his ten submitted images were shortlisted!
-One week later Josiah received the most exciting news of his young life in photography so far: he had been named the 2014 Young Outdoor Photographer of the Year!
+One week later Josiah received the most exciting news of his young life in photography so far: he had become the youngest ever to be named the Young Outdoor Photographer of the Year!

 Josiah has since gone onto have images selected as winners or finalists in every competition he has entered in 2015, 2016 and 2017, including the NHM Wildlife Photography of the Year, Bird Photographer of the Year and Por el Planeta competitions as well as the Nature’s Best Windland Smith Rice International Photography Awards.

 In October, 2015, the prestigious Wildlife Photographer of the Year competition put on by the Natural History Museum in the U.K. and BBC Wildlife announced that two of Josiah’s images had been awarded and selected as being in the top-100 images from the 42,000+ submitted from 96 countries.
-“Snowy Snowy” and “Goose Attack” are featured in their highly-regarded Portfolio and have been exhibited in top museums & galleries in more than 70 countries.
+“Snowy Snowy” and “Goose Attack” are featured in their highly-regarded annual Portfolio and have been exhibited in top museums & galleries in more than 70 countries.

-On a rainy day in Thailand, Josiah created an image of a monkey moth caterpillar that went on to land him his third award in Wildlife Photographer of the Year, with “Raindrops” placed on exhibition in the Natural History Museum and included in the touring exhibition which will travel the globe (learn more here).
+On a rainy day while in Thailand, Josiah created an image of a monkey moth caterpillar that went on to land him his third award in Wildlife Photographer of the Year, with “Raindrops” placed on exhibition in the Natural History Museum and included in the touring exhibition which will travel the globe (learn more here).

 You can follow Josiah’s (along with Jenaya’s and John’s) photography by subscribing to our newsletter below (where you will learn of new releases from the Launsteins as well as news items and special offers), on our blog, through Twitter @LaunsteinFamily, Facebook at Launstein Imagery, and Instagram @LaunsteinImagery.

-In addition to Josiah’s own Fine Art Limited Edition and Open Edition prints and canvases, the Launsteins are releasing a series of father-daughter, father-son, and family collections, pairing select images from John, Jenaya and Josiah in beautiful matched limited-edition print sets.
+In addition to Josiah’s own Fine Art Limited Edition and Open Edition prints and canvases, the Launsteins are working on a series of father-daughter, father-son, and family collections, pairing select images from John, Jenaya and Josiah in beautiful matched limited-edition print sets.
 Please contact us directly to inquire about limited-edition prints from Josiah and our new family sets!